sap-tutorials/Tutorials/tutorials/hxe-gcp-hibernate-spatial/hxe-gcp-hibernate-spatial.md

     Incident.class );
 ```

-Some of the disadvantages of this query are
+Some of the disadvantages of this query are:

-- The query is somewhat long and hard to understand
+- The query is somewhat long and hard to understand.
-- The query uses a constant for converting a distance in meters to degrees which is less accurate the farther the given location is from the earth's equator
+- The query uses a constant for converting a distance in meters to degrees which is less accurate the farther the given location is from the earth's equator.
-- For simplicity, the query retrieves the incidents whose x and y coordinates are within +/- the distance which means that the area of the incidents is a rectangle rather than a circle
+- For simplicity, the query retrieves the incidents whose x and y coordinates are within +/- the distance which means that the area of the incidents is a rectangle rather than a circle.

 All of these disadvantages can be addressed by using SAP HANA's built-in geospatial engine.